vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

   - Remove `blob` from the lastest container listings.
   - If `blob` was updated previously, this will fail, and the newest blob will have to be provided.
 - **Copy(const Blob& from, const std::string& to)**
+  - Copies the contents and user meta data of `from` to a new key referenced by `to`.
+  - `from` can be a Blob stored in _any_ container.
+  - `to` must be an unassociated key - it cannot currently reference a Blob or child Container (from the Posix API).
+  - Returns the new Blob stored.
+The creation time and modification will not be the same as `from`.